AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

 In this example, we're again using ``TZ`` in the call to ``Value`` to adjust the input time to the current time zone.

 In the examples above, we were delaying to a specific date and time.
-Just like we saw in the tasking chapter, we could instead delay relative to the current time.
-For example, we could delay by 5 seconds, using the current
-time:
+Just like we saw in the tasking chapter, we could instead specify the delay relative to the current time.
+For example, we could delay by 5 seconds, using the current time:

 .. code:: ada